jmilkiewicz/OverheadCourse/signups/ladies.markdown

 We will train in <a href="https://padelfc.com/" target="_blank">Padel FC - Berlin</a>.

 ## Training Plan
-Two separate group/groups for *Padel Essentials Ladies*.
+Two separate groups for *Padel Essentials Ladies*.
 Each group with 4 participants.

 Each group will experience an intensive **4.5-hour** training program and **1 hours** of unsupervised game: